traveltime-dev/internship-task/README.md

 ### Main requirements:
 * Any statically typed programming language can be used for this task
 * Try to implement the solution as if it was a real production level application, not just a minimal script
 * Submit your solution that we could access, you should do it via a GitHub repository.
-If you are not writing your solution in Scala or Java, it would be convenient for us if you send an additional link to [Replit](https://replit.com/) with your solution.
-Replit is an online IDE and hosting platform.
-If you submit the code there, we can easily run it without setting up languange dependencies
 * Cover all edge cases and make sure that your solution works correctly
 * Create a README which describes how to run your program in the terminal.
 Pass region and location files as input parameters.
 Example: **scala your-app --regions=regions.json --locations=locations.json --output=results.json**
 * Cover your solution with unit tests (including all edge cases)

 ### Optional requirements:
-* Implement it in Scala
+* Implement it in `Scala`
+* Make your app run with `Docker`
 * If you are not using Scala, see if your language supports any functional patterns and try to use them.
   Even non-FP languages often have FP patterns (`LINQ` in `C#`, `Streams` in `Java`...)
 * Implement the algorithm which will match the location with the corresponding region